1996Paul-Wen/countinglimiter/README.md

 - `Stop` makes Limiter stop and resets the Limiter.
 And it's not harmful to stop a Limiter that is already stoped, for it does nothing and return.

-here is a example for simple usage:
+here is an example for simple usage:
 ```
 // get a limiter l
 l := NewLimiter(1000, 1*time.Second)